 In Tokyo, Shusei Nomura imprisons and kills women, all the while filming what he does and uploading it to the internet.
 This is watched with fascination by Bayu Aditya, a divorced father and former tv journalist in Djakarta.
 Bayu is attacked by a taxi driver and his cohort but accidentally kills both of them, all the while managing to film this on his phone.
 He uploads the clip to the site whereupon he is contacted by Nomura, urging him to further give in to his desires to kill.
 Bayu is obsessed with bringing down the powerful, corrupt businessman Dharma.
 With Nomura’s urging, he cautiously ventures out, killing Dharma’s lawyer, followed by his son.
 Meanwhile, Nomura becomes drawn to florist Hisae Kawahara who tends her autistic younger brother.
 However, the strange friendship/attraction between them is endangered when Hisae starts intruding into Nomura’s secret life as a serial killer.

 Killers was the second film from Indonesia’s Mo Brothers.
 The Mo Brothers, the otherwise unrelated Kimo Stamboel and Timo Tjahjanto, had previously made the short horror film Darah (2007), which appeared in the anthology Takut: Faces of Fear (2008), then expanded this as Macabre (2009), which received a good deal of word of mouth acclaim.
 They followed Killers with the ultra-violent action film Headshot (2016).
-On his own, Timo Tjahjanto has contributed episodes to two horror anthologies – the completely wild L is for Libido segment of The ABCs of Death (2012) and the Safe Haven episode of V/H/S/2 (2013) and The Subject segment of V/H/S/94 (2021), as well as made the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018) and The Big Four (2022).
+On his own, Timo Tjahjanto has plus contributed episodes to three horror anthologies – the completely wild L is for Libido segment of The ABCs of Death (2012), the Safe Haven episode of V/H/S/2 (2013) and The Subject segment of V/H/S/94 (2021), as well as made the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018) and The Big Four (2022).
 Kimo Stamboel later solo directed the horror films DreadOut (2019) and The Queen of Black Magic (2019).